Salmonella Study

 Massey University’s EpiCentre studies infectious diseases in livestock.

-A better understanding of salmonella in dairy cattle will lead to improved prevention and control of outbreaks and better outcome for public health in New Zealand by protecting farm workers, their families and the general public from food-borne salmonellosis.
+A better understanding of salmonella in dairy cattle will lead to improved prevention and control of outbreaks and better outcomes for public health in New Zealand by protecting farm workers, their families and the general public from salmonellosis.

 Project team